Events

 Students/recent graduates: £250 per weekend | £600 full course

-Please note: Attendance at Weekend 1 is required to attend Weekends 2 and 3.
+Please note: Attendance at weekend 1 is required to attend weekends 2 and 3.
+Places for weekends 2-3 are limited!

 Location: Core Clapton, 161 Northwold Road, London, E5 8RL